PanPraescribens/primitive-survival/README.md

 <h3>Traps</h3>

 There are two traps - the <b>Deadfall</b> and the <b>Snare</b> - and they are very similar in nature.
-They are intended to kill smaller animals on your behalf.
+They are designed to kill small animals on your behalf.
 The only real difference is that the deadfall might kill a chicken or a hare (or a baby anything), while the snare might be able to take down bigger entities (like a fox or a boar) as well.

-In BOTH cases:
+In both cases:

  - Larger entities will take minimal damage when coming into contact with one of these traps, and trip it.
  - Once a trap's been tripped, you'll need to break it and place it down to set it again.